shirish93/shirish93.github.io/_ideas/2024-03-15-ward-level-festivals.md

 These ward-level festivals will be celebrations held **four times a year**, coinciding with major holidays or seasonal events.
 Each festival will last for **one or two days**, offering a diverse range of activities:

--   **Competitions:** Dance, singing, art, and cooking competitions will foster healthy competition and show local talent.
+-   **Competitions:** Dance, singing, art, and cooking competitions will encourage healthy competition and show local talent.

 -   **Workshops:** Educational workshops on environmental awareness, civic engagement, and skill development will empower residents.